rnapier/cocoaphony-blog/source/_posts/2014-09-14-reduction-in-force.markdown

 Another common name for this function is "fold."
 Sometimes, in other languages, you'll see "fold left" or "fold right."
-Swift's "reduce" is the same as "fold left."
-(A right fold starts at the end of the list and goes backwards.)
-You may also see it called "aggregate" or "accumulate."
+Swift's "reduce" is the same as "fold left." <strike>(A right fold starts at the end of the list and goes backwards.</strike>[^lazy]) You may also see it called "aggregate" or "accumulate" or "inject."
 They're all pretty much the same function.

+[^lazy]: UPDATE: After some [helpful discussion](https://twitter.com/cocoaphony/status/511339551915511808) with @TacticalGrace and @pyrtsa, I've decided this is description of fold right is too misleading.
+I usually favor simple-but-slightly-wrong explanations over more-correct-but-requires-lots-of-background-to-understand-and-is-still-slightly-wrong, but in this case, "goes backwards" really confuses how foldr is commonly used.
+We don't have foldr in Swift, so I'm not going to dig into it here in a footnote; I'll leave it to your [exploration](https://en.wikipedia.org/wiki/Fold_%28higher-order_function%29).

 ## Finding a starting point